 So, you’ve chosen to start vlogging.
 First off, congratulations.
 Welcome to the party; for the love of god, don’t read the comments.
 Before you can start shooting, you’ll need to figure out a camera.
 For many, the first step will be to use their phone.
 Eventually, you’ll want to step up your game (even if you keep using your phone).
 Before you head to the store, here are the best vlogging cameras for your budget.
-Whatever that might be.
+Whatever it might be, finding the best vlogging camera in your price range is a key part of finding initial success.

 What should I look for in a vlogging camera?